carbon-design-system/ibm-security/README.md

 <h1 align="center">Carbon for IBM Security</h1>

 > Carbon for IBM Security is an open-source Carbon experience framework built by IBM Security.
-With the Carbon Design System and IBM Design Language as its foundation, the library consists of working code, resources, and a vibrant community of contributors.
+With the Carbon Design System and IBM Design Language as its foundation, the framework consists of working code, resources, and a vibrant community of contributors.

 <span align="center">